Arithmetic Properties of Character Degrees and the Generalised Knutson Index: Preliminary results

 Recall that if $\mathcal{K}(G) = 1$, then we say that $G$ is a group of Knutson type.
 Note also that $\mathcal{K}'(G) \leq \mathcal{K}(G)$ since every irreducible character is $\mathcal{K}(G) \rho_\text{reg}$-invertible and, in particular, for groups of Knutson type, we have that $\mathcal{K}'(G) \leq 1$.

 \begin{corollary} If $G$ is of Knutson type and $L(G) = |G|$ then $\mathcal{K}'(G) = 1$. \end{corollary}

-We are therefore interested in classifying all groups such that the highest common factor of all its irreducible characters equals the order of the group.
+We are therefore interested in classifying all groups such that the lowest common multiple of all its irreducible characters equals the order of the group.
 In this paper, we will answer the question for the alternating groups $A_n$ and symmetric group $S_n$.

 \begin{proposition} If every non-trivial column of the character table of a group $G$ has a zero, we have that $\mathcal{K}'(G) = \mathcal{K}(G)$. \end{proposition}

 \begin{proof} Suppose that all irreducible characters of $G$ are $\rho$-invertible and let $g \in G^{\setminus \text{\{id\}}}$.
 We have that $\chi(g) = 0$ for some $\rho$-invertible character so $\rho(g) = 0$ whenever $g \neq \text{id}$.
 Hence $\rho$ is a multiple of the regular character and we conclude that $\mathcal{K}'(G) = \mathcal{K}(G)$. \end{proof}